elena19m/cloud-courses/website/docs/projects/k8s_monitoring/_prometheus.md

 After the helm chart is deployed, use [`kubectl port-forward`](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to forward the port of the **prometheus-server** service to your VM.

 Connect to the Prometheus UI using a browser.

 :::tip
-See https://scgc.pages.upb.ro/cloud-courses/docs/basic/working_with_openstack#connecting-using-an-ssh-jump-host-proxy and use `-D 12345` instead of `-X` for starting a Socks proxy towards your VM.
+See [`Connecting using an SSH Jump Host Proxy`](https://cybercloud.upb.ro/docs/basic/working_with_openstack/#connecting-using-an-ssh-jump-host-proxy) and use `-D 12345` instead of `-X` for starting a Socks proxy towards your VM.
 Then, configure a local browser to use `localhost:12345` as a Socks Proxy.
 :::

 ### Configuring Prometheus